Sowmo0509/10ms_rag/README.md

 4. **Flexible Size:** 1000-character limit balances detail with search efficiency
 5. **Bengali Optimization:** Handles Bengali text structure and conjunct characters properly

-### Embedding Model

-**Q: What embedding model did you use?
+## Q: What embedding model did you use?
 Why did you choose it?
-How does it capture the meaning of the text?**
+How does it capture the meaning of the text?

 **Answer:** We use **OpenAI's text-embedding-ada-002** model.